karaggeorge/mac-window-select/readme.md

 Note: Use this if you want your own app to not be selectable

+### `selectWindow.isSupported`

+Will be `true` if the module is supported (based on macOS version).

 ## Limitations

 Currently, there's no way to track the keyboard events, since the script never steals focus from the previously focused app.
 If you want Escape to cancel, you have to track it in your app and call the `cancel()` method on the returned promise.

+## Related

+- [mac-focus-window](https://github.com/karaggeorge/mac-focus-window) - Focus a window and bring it to the front on macOS
+- [mac-windows](https://github.com/karaggeorge/mac-windows) - Provide Information about Application Windows running

 ## License